 This mould gave a finished egg size of 15cm x 8.5cm at its widest part and used 350gm of chocolate (I’ll talk about tempering my chocolate a little further down).
 The shape of the egg when fitted together is also a little less round than a normal Easter egg and this just added to the illusion that it was a giant gem.

-Fest Cake London have been kind enough to give me a 10% off discount code, for all of you on your first order on all their chocolate moulds.
-To receive 10% off all you need to do is click this link which will take you to their website and enter ‘cakesbylynz’ at the checkout where it asks for a discount code http://festcakelondon.com/discount/cakesbylynz
+Fest Cake London have been kind enough to give me a 10% off discount code, for your first order on all their chocolate moulds.
+To receive 10% off all you need to do is click the link to their website and 10% will automatically be taken off at the checkout https://festcakelondon.com/?sol=CAKESBYLYNZ10

 The great thing is they have so many different moulds including geometric heart moulds, 3D diamond, giant carrots, sphere moulds, teddy bear moulds and so many more.